The Vermont Statutes Online

 (c) Notwithstanding any grant of authority in this chapter to the contrary, every issue of a district’s notes and bonds shall be payable only out of any revenues or monies of the district.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3057.
+§ 3057.
 Board authority

 The legislative power and authority of a district and the administration and the general supervision of all fiscal, prudential, and governmental affairs thereof shall be vested in a legislative body known as the governing board, except as specifically provided otherwise in this chapter.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3058.
+§ 3058.
 Board composition

 The district governing board shall be composed of one representative from each member and one or more alternates to serve in the absence of the designated representative.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3059.
+§ 3059.
 Appointment

-• § 3060.
+§ 3060.
 Organizational meeting

-Annually, on the second Tuesday in May following the appointments contemplated in section 3059 of this chapter, the board shall hold its organizational meeting.
-At such meeting, the board shall elect from among its appointed representatives a chair and a vice chair, each of whom shall hold office for one year and until his or her successor is duly elected.
-The board’s initial organizational meeting shall be held within 90 days of the vote to form a district under subsection 3051(b) of this title.
+Annually, on the second Tuesday in May following the appointments contemplated in section 3059 of this chapter or on a date specified in the district’s bylaws, the board shall hold its organizational meeting.
+At the meeting, the board shall elect from among its appointed representatives a chair and a vice chair, each of whom shall hold office for one year and until a successor is duly elected.
+The board’s initial organizational meeting shall be held within 90 days following the vote to form a district under subsection 3051(b) of this title.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015; amended 2019, No. 119 (Adj.
 Sess.), § 3, eff.
-June 23, 2020.)
+June 23, 2020; 2023, No. 85 (Adj.
+Sess.), § 436, eff.
+July 1, 2024; 2023, No. 99 (Adj.
+Sess.), § 3, eff.
+May 6, 2024.)

-• § 3061.
+§ 3061.
 Quorum

 For the purpose of transacting business, the presence of delegates or alternates representing more than 50 percent of district members shall constitute a quorum.
 However, a smaller number may adjourn to another date.
 Any action adopted by a majority of the votes cast at a meeting of the board at which a quorum is present shall be the action of the board, except as otherwise provided in this chapter.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3062.
+§ 3062.
 Voting

 Each district member’s delegation shall be entitled to cast one vote.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3063.
+§ 3063.
 Term

 Unless replaced in the manner provided in section 3059 of this chapter, a representative on the governing board shall hold office until his or her successor is duly appointed.
 Any representative or alternate may be reappointed to successive terms without limit.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3064.
+§ 3064.
 Vacancy

-Any vacancy on the board shall be filled within 30 days after such vacancy occurs by appointment by the authority which appointed the representative or alternate whose position has become vacant.
+Any vacancy on the board shall be filled within 30 days after such vacancy occurs by appointment by the authority that appointed the representative or alternate whose position has become vacant.
 An appointee to a vacancy shall serve until the expiration of the term of the representative or alternate to whose position the appointment was made and may thereafter be reappointed.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3065.
+§ 3065.
 Rules of procedure

 Except as otherwise provided by law, or as may be agreed upon by the board, Robert’s Rules of Order shall govern at all meetings.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3066.
+§ 3066.
 Compensation of representatives

 Each district member may reimburse its representative to the governing board for expenses as it determines reasonable, except as provided in section 3072 of this chapter with respect to district officers.
 (Added 2015, No. 41, § 20, eff.
 June 1, 2015.)

-• § 3067.
+§ 3067.
 Officers; bond

 (a) The officers of the district shall be the chair and the vice chair of the board, the clerk of the district, and the treasurer of the district.
 Prior to assuming their offices, officers may be required to post bond in such amounts as shall be determined by resolution of the board.
 The cost of such bond shall be borne by the district.